Photoshop Scratch Disk Full on Mac? 6 Ways to Clear It

 How to Disable Auto Recovery of Photoshop

-• Photoshop can save up to 1000 history states, and it presets the number to 50.
-To reduce the number, click the Photoshop Menu > Preferences > Performance and change the number to any number you like.
+• Photoshop can save up to 1000 history states, with the default set to 50.
+To reduce this number, go to the Photoshop Menu > Preferences > Performance and adjust the number to your preference.

 How to Limit History States in Photoshop on Mac